KailaniBailey/IBM-Data-Science-Professional-Certificate/01. What is Data Science?/Week 1: Defining Data Science and What Data Scientists Do/README.md

 - The Many Paths to Data Science
 - Data Science: The Sexiest Job in the 21st Century
 - Defining Data Science
-- Advice for New Data Scientists<br>
+- Advice for New Data Scientists
 - **Graded Quiz: Defining Data Science**

 ## What Do Data Scientists Do?